AllenInstitute/bmtk/docs/autodocs/source/simulators.rst

 .. figure:: _static/images/bmtk_architecture_simulator_highlight.jpg
    :scale: 40%

-The ``bmtk.simulator`` module contains classes for simulating a network under a variety of different simulators.
+The :py:mod:`bmtk.simulator` module contains classes for simulating a network under a variety of different simulators.
 BMTK doesn't actually do the simulation itself, but processes the inputs and passes it off to an existing engine.
 At the moment there are four different simulation engines for running a network at different levels-of-resolution:

-* BioNet - Uses NEURON [LINK] to run biophysically realistic models
+* `BioNet <./bionet>`_ - Uses `NEURON <https://neuron.yale.edu>`_ to run biophysically realistic models
-* PointNet - Uses NEST [LINK] to run point-neuron based models
+* `PointNet <./pointnet>`_ - Uses `NEST <https://www.nest-simulator.org/>`_ to run point-neuron based models
-* PopNet - Uses DiPDE to run population-based firing rate models.
+* `PopNet <./popnet>`_ - Uses `DiPDE <https://github.com/AllenInstitute/dipde>`_ to run population-based firing rate models.
-* FilterNet - Uses Filter based units, that uses a liner-nonlinear-poisson cascading models, base on the mammalian LGN, to convert inputs into spikes.
+* `FilterNet <./filternet>`_ - Uses Filter based units, that uses a liner-nonlinear-poisson cascading models, base on the mammalian LGN, to convert inputs into spikes.

 .. figure:: _static/images/brunel_comparisons.jpg
    :scale: 40%

-usually capture a neuron’s membrane potential trace (when the model_template supports it) that doesn’t isn’t possible on a population or filter-based level of resolution.
+usually capture a neuron's membrane potential trace (when the model_template supports it) that doesn’t isn't possible on a population or filter-based level of resolution.
 And specific dynamics may occur at one level and not another.
 Thus it is important for the modeler to choose what levels they use.
 However running simulations across the different engines is done in the same way.
 The following sections provide a high level overview of how to set up and run network simulations